romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How does Team sync through Active Directory (AD) function for GitHub organizations?
+Q: How does Team sync through Active Directory (AD) function for GitHub organizations?
 <details><summary>Show the answer</summary><p>

 - **It automatically synchronizes GitHub team memberships with user groups in Active Directory, reflecting changes in team composition directly from AD**